Sydney Transport with Opal Card

 You can take the Number 400 Metro Bus that goes between Burwood and Bondi Junction.
 Either way will get you to a station that will connect to city trains and buses.
 If you’re going to the eastern suburbs the bus heading for Bondi may suit you, to the inner west then take the Burwood direction.

 Compared with the train, which takes about 10 minutes to get you into the city, the Number 400 bus will take well over an hour and require a change of buses to get you there.
 You can have a bit of a wait as well, as it doesn’t run that often.
-Check the timetable at the bus stop, or look it up online before flying if you’re well enough organised.
+Check the timetable at the bus stop, or look it up on this page.

 If you don’t have too much luggage you can walk the first part of your journey so that you pick up the train outside the airport limits.
 That way you won’t be charged the access fee.

 From the international terminal that means a stroll to Wolli Creek, where you take the train to the city.

 From the domestic terminal your walk will be to Mascot train station.
 You can avoid the latter walk by taking the 400 bus to Mascot and then joining the train there.
 That’s faster than going the whole way by bus but you run into an Opal card anomaly and annoyance: you’ll be charged extra because train and bus trips are counted separately (although there’s a $2 adult/$1 child transfer discount).